ClairOne/practical-domain-design/BOOK_REVIEW.md

 ---

 👉 **In short:** PRD defines the solution in isolation.
 SDD defines its place in the business.
-It’s how PDD ensures that solutions don’t just work - they fit.
+It’s how Feedback Loops ensure that solutions don’t just work - they fit.

 ---